impactwallet/impact-wallet/README.md

 We just need to add the second part (fair wealth distribution) to this formula of having moral and material greatness.
 That is why We should turn Economy into Impactonomy.

 # Solution
-We usee blockchain technology and smart contracts to make the idea of equity-based collaboration possible.
+We use blockchain technology and smart contracts to make the idea of equity-based collaboration possible.

 Watch 1min video bellow to get it.